ariffero/RCTutils/README.md

-# How to produce a run list (for Pb-Pb and pp periods in 2023 and 2022)
+# How to produce a run list from the Temporary RCT (Google spreadsheets)
 - The configuration file
   - sheet_name: the name of the google spreadsheets, e.g., `QC_summary_data_2023_pbpb` for 2023 Pb-Pb.
   - tab_name: the name of the tab that you want to take.